CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Introduction

-\textbf{Key idea \#1}. \textit{Learning concept-integrated representation}.
-In particular, we propose to treat research concepts as representation units in addition to tokens, allowing matching both granular and concept-level details.
+Our key idea for addressing this challenge is to \textit{learn concept-integrated representation}.
+In particular, we propose to treat research concepts as representation units in addition to tokens, allowing matching both token and concept-level details.

-\textbf{Challenge \#2}. \textit{Determining conceptual representation units}.
-Following the first challenge and key idea, since research concepts are to be used as representation units, we need to determine what these concept units are.
-However, it is unclear regarding the requirements for selecting concept units for the desired retrieval model.

-\textbf{Key idea \#2}. \textit{Selecting common and comprehensive keyphrase vocabulary as concept units}.
-Keyphrases are typically used to describe research concepts and therefore is a natural choice for concept units.
-In addition, the selected keyphrases should be common, widely used in queries and documents, not only to enable model learning (i.e. ensuring there are many instances of them being used in the queries to refer to relevant documents, which allow the desired model to learn to represent documents with appropriate keyphrases), but also to enhance interpretability, as they are common terminologies actually used in the literature.
-Furthermore, the keyphrase vocabulary should be comprehensive, covering the diverse research concepts circulating in the literature, enabling documents to be represented with these keyphrases.
-For example, a keyphrase vocabulary containing only Computer Science terminologies does not support representing Biology articles.
+The \textbf{second challenge} is that it is unclear regarding the criterion to \textit{determine conceptual representation units}.
+We propose \textit{selecting common and comprehensive keyphrase vocabulary as concept units}.
+Keyphrases are typically used to describe research concepts and therefore are a natural choice for concept units.
+The selected keyphrases should be common, widely present in queries and documents, to ensure sufficient instances for each dimension for the model to learn.
+Furthermore, the keyphrase vocabulary should be comprehensive, covering the diverse research concepts circulating in the literature, enabling each document to be represented with these keyphrases.
+For instance, a vocabulary limited to Computer Science terminology cannot effectively represent Biology articles.

-\textbf{Challenge \#3}. \textit{Limited supervision signals}.
-As already mentioned, searching for scientific articles heavily involves identifying research concepts.
-However, training retrieval models that is capable of concept-based search is hindered by the lack of suitable supervision signals.
-Previous work utilizes pairs of articles, formed by either citation links \cite{cohan-etal-2020-specter, singh-etal-2023-scirepeval} (i.e. one paper cite the other) or co-citations \cite{mysore-etal-2022-multi} (i.e. cited in the same sentence within another paper).
-However, besides the potential inaccuracies of these signals (as in the case of citation links \cite{mysore-etal-2022-multi}), relying solely on them maybe insufficient.
-More specifically, they mainly indicate related concepts mentioned in other works (the co-cited articles), but do not directly reveal the concepts expressed in the given text itself.
+The \textbf{third challenge} is \textit{limited supervision signals}.
+Existing data sources do not support learning concept-aware representation.
+Previous work utilizes pairs of articles, formed by either citation links \cite{cohan-etal-2020-specter, singh-etal-2023-scirepeval} or co-citations \cite{mysore-etal-2022-multi}.
+However, besides the potential inaccuracies of these signals (as in the case of citation links \cite{mysore-etal-2022-multi}), relying solely on them is insufficient.
+More specifically, they mainly indicate related concepts mentioned in \textit{other works}, but do not directly reveal the concepts expressed in the given text itself.